-Todd Youth (Murphy’s Law) interview originally published in Suburban Voice, issue 27.
-Pics Ken Salerno, Sold Out fanzine, J.J.
+Todd Youth (Murphy’s Law) interview was originally published in Suburban Voice, issue 27.
+Pics by Ken Salerno, Sold Out fanzine, J.J.

 In the late 80s New York was still dangerous and not yet gentrified.
 East of Avenue A was still a wasteland.
 The Pyramid Club was (and still is) a nightclub in the East Village, located at 101 Avenue A in Manhattan.
 The institution named for a pyramid motif in the building’s original tiling, opened in 1979.
 What made this club unique was that the inclusivity across all cultural lines, mixing disco and hardcore/punk, pop culture and high art, straight and gay.
 The Pyramid Club shows were organized by many members of the NYC hardcore scene.
 It was the first time in NYC during this era that the bands actually made up the bills.
 The shows ran on a semi regular basis from 1987-1989.